 The interest in the Fair generally, through the successful television programmes Big Fat Gypsy Wedding and others, continues to boost the profile of the Fair and Gypsy and Traveller culture.
-One implication of that was interest in the Fair increased again in 2013.
-Not only did the Fair have more visitors but more media coverage and interest in it is now shown.
-Some of that, whilst showing images reflecting what can be seen, does not show a balanced picture of the "occasion" as a whole.
 Hopefully when those images appear on national and international television, the quality of Appleby as a place and Eden and Cumbria as destinations to visit for tourism and the Fair itself will be attractions which more people would wish to enjoy as the months and years unfold as the picture showing litter are no worse than seen at festivals and the action of Council staff and contractors to quickly clean up the areas returns the landscape to its traditional beauty.